Zhincore/cp2077-voiceswap/README.md

   - Example: `revoice --model_name arianagrandev2.pth --index_path logs/arianagrandev2.index --f0up_key 4`
   - This may take a few hours on V's voicelines.
 - **Phase 5:** `merge_vocals` - Merge the new vocals with effects.
-  - This usually takes just a few seconds if you have strong CPU.
+  - This should take just a few minutes.
 - **Phase 6:** `wwise_import` - Import all found audio files to Wwise and runs conversion to .wem.
   - **Warning:** This phase opens an automated Wwise window.
     If everything goes well, you shouldn't have to touch the window at all, you can minimize it, but don't close it, it will be closed automatically.